jdrosen/spin/draft-rosenberg-dispatch-spin.md

 To be filled in

-# Requirements for Communications Protocols
+# Specifications of Communications Protocols

 There are several ways in which the communications protocols could be specified.
 On one extreme, the standard could leave this entirely up to the terminating provider to define its protocol or API and document it publically.
 It would then be the responsibility of the originating service to implement each of these APIs for every terminating provider it wishes to speak to.
 On the other extreme, we can fully specify a protocol - most likely with reference to existing standards.

 SPIN tries to take a middle ground.
 It allows terminating providers to choose whether their interface is proprietary, or, whether it follows a minimum baseline protocol specified here.

+## Voice and Video

 Because the communications are between providers that may not have previously had an established bilateral relationship, we want the communications to be possible without any kind of manual configuration.
-For this reason, SPIN specifies that the default voice and video communications protocol is cloud SIP {{I-D.rosenberg-dispatch-cloudsip}}, and it utilizes the media protocols standardized by webRTC.
+For this reason, SPIN specifies that the default voice and video communications protocol is SIP {{RFC3261}}, along with it's extension for cloud SIP {{I-D.rosenberg-dispatch-cloudsip}}, and it utilizes the media protocols standardized by webRTC.
 The usage of cloud SIP allows scalable, reliable, inter-provider SIP over the Internet, and the usage of the webRTC media stack provides a well-defined baseline media stack that is already widely implemented.
 The SIP messaging MUST utilize {{RFC8224}} to ensure secure user identity.
 Media between the originating and terminating service will be DTLS-SRTP by virtue of using webRTC, and e2e media encryption is supported and bootstrapped using a certificate bound to the user's phone numbers.
+The mobile OS would hold the STIR certificate, and allow the application to request a signature over the keying material for driving DTLS-SRTP.

 Details to be filled out.

-For messaging, SPIN will mandate MLS {{I-D.ietf-mls-architecture}}.
-Work is needed to determine how to handle authentication and MLS federation.
-This will be accompanied by a lightweight protocol for encapsulating the MLS messages, as well as application functions for sending actual messages, message contents, delivery and read notifications, and so on.

-Obviously a LOT of details to be added.
+## Messaging

+For messaging, 1-1 messaging will be supported in the initial specification.
+All messages will be e2e encrypted, using the STIR certificate as well.
+A specification will be produced that defines a REST-based protocol for basic 1-1 messaging features, including read receipts, delivery notifications, typing indicators, images, videos, contact cards, and so on.
+A baseline set of capabilities would be provided, along with an extensibility framework for future content that would allow users to pop out to a browser in cases where some new content is added, that is not yet supported.

+Details TBD.

 # Security Considerations